Print

 What's next

 We would like to continue building on the system we have established.
-Next year, eight out of nine year groups will already be engaged in morning community time and targeted skill development from the very beginning of schooling.
+Next year, every single class will already be engaged in morning community time and targeted skill development from the very beginning of schooling.
 The difference between students who have followed this approach from the start and those who joined later is clearly visible.
-Although we have made significant efforts, some members of the teaching staff are still in the process of fully embracing the concept.
-That’s why we aim to focus more on teacher training in this area.
 In addition, we are eager to inspire other schools to join the programme, as it can significantly support them in implementing educational reforms.
 We are beginning to be approached by schools in our region that are only starting to introduce morning communities, educational reforms, and the development of soft skills.
 For this reason, one of our future goals is to focus on supporting and training colleagues from other schools.
+Looking ahead, we have identified two key development goals.
+Firstly, we plan to transform the Skills Builder reflective questions into a set of practical tools – including teacher cards and visual aids for classrooms.
+Secondly, we are developing a “buddy system”, in which older students will take on a mentoring role for younger pupils, further strengthening relationships and peer learning.
+At the same time, we continue to maintain and develop our established practices, such as morning communities, thematic days, experiential learning, and project-based work in Year 8.
+These remain a stable and essential part of our approach to building a school culture focused on skills, relationships, and meaningful learning.

 Slovakia